googlegenomics/readthedocs/docs/source/use_cases/analyze_reads/calculate_coverage.rst

     --inputDatasetId=10473108253681171589 \
     --outputDatasetId=YOUR_OUTPUT_DATASET_ID

 This can take several minutes to run.
-You can check your results by using the Genomics API Explorer (make sure to authorize yourself!):
+You can check your results by using the Genomics API Explorer:

-#.
-First go to to the to the `AnnotationSets search request page <https://developers.google.com/apis-explorer/#p/genomics/v1beta2/genomics.annotationSets.search>`_ to determine what your newly created AnnotationSetId is by putting your output dataset id in the ``datasetIds`` field.
+1. First go to the `AnnotationSets search request page <https://developers.google.com/apis-explorer/#p/genomics/v1beta2/genomics.annotationSets.search>`_ to determine what your newly created AnnotationSetId is.
+  a.
+Put your output dataset id in the ``datasetIds`` field.
+  b.
+Turn on authorizing requests in the upper right corner of the window.
+  c.
+Press Execute.
-#.
-Then go to the `Annotations search request page <https://developers.google.com/apis-explorer/#p/genomics/v1beta2/genomics.annotations.search>`_ and put the AnnotationSetId you just found in the ``annotationSetIds`` field.
+2. Then go to the `Annotations search request page <https://developers.google.com/apis-explorer/#p/genomics/v1beta2/genomics.annotations.search>`_ to be able to see your newly created Annotation.
+  a.
+Put the AnnotationSetId you just found in the ``annotationSetIds`` field.
+  b.
 Select ``info`` and ``position`` in the fields editor.
+  c.
+Turn on authorizing requests in the upper right corner of the window.
+  d.
+Press Execute.
-#.
-Your Annotation should look like this:
+3. Your Annotation should look like this:

 .. code-block:: shell